Color Blind Simulator

 Over 360 million people experience a type of color blindness.
 Leave no audience member behind by combining colors consciously.

 Ever wonder how visually impaired people will view your design?
-A template like the one on the right can look like this to people with color vision deficiency (see below):
+A like the one on the right can look like this to people with color vision deficiency (see below):

 Keep your designs accessible with a color blind friendly palette

 If your design is inaccessible, you may alienate your audience — both those with visual impairments and those conscious of accessible needs.

 A color blind friendly palette takes into consideration how people with this visual impairment perceive color combinations.

 Using a color blind friendly palette doesn’t mean you need to strip all colors from your designs.
 It just means being conscious of how combining certain colors may affect your audience’s ability to between them.